miiazertyy/Discord-LLM-Selfbot/README.md

 # ☮️ Features

--   [x] Custom AI Instructions: You can replace the text inside of `instructions.txt` and make the AI act however you'd like!
+-   [x] You can replace the text inside of `instructions.txt` and make the AI act however you'd like!
--   [x] Realistic Typing: The bot types like a real person, with varying speeds and pauses.
+-   [x] The bot types like a real person, with varying speeds and pauses.
--   [x] Free LLM Model: Enjoy the powerful capabilities of this language model without spending a dime.
--   [x] Mention Recognition: The bot only responds when you mention it or say its trigger word.
+-   [x] The bot only responds when you mention it or say its trigger word.
--   [x] Reply Recognition: If replied to, the bot will continue to reply to you.
-It's like having a conversation with a real person.
+-   [x] If replied to, the bot will continue to reply to you.
+Even in GCs
--   [x] Message Handling: The bot knows when you're replying to someone else, so it won't cause confusion.
+-   [x] The bot knows when you're replying to someone else, so it won't cause confusion.
--   [x] Image Recognition: The bot can recognize images and respond to them in character.
+-   [x] The bot can recognize images and respond to them in character.
--   [x] Anti-spam: The bot has a built-in anti-spam feature to prevent people from abusing it.
+-   [x] The bot has a built-in anti-spam feature to prevent people from abusing it.
--   [x] Psychoanalysis Command: Use the `,analyse` command to analyse a mentioned user's messages and find insights on their personality.
+-   [x] Use the `,analyse` command to analyse a mentioned user's messages and find insights on their personality.
 -   [x] Uses all groq LLMs configurable in `config.yaml`
--   [x] Secure Credential Management: Keep your credentials secure using environment variables. (`.env`)
+-   [x] Keep your credentials secure using environment variables. (`.env`)
 -   [x] Priority prefix "=" to bypass wait times between responses usable by everyone.
 -   [x] Auto switches between LLMs when out of tokens.
 -   [x] Changes mood automatically, replacing the temperature from the LLM and is fully customizable.